user21121997/c-snmp-agent-x/Readme.md

 This project  contains custom SNMP Agent Implemented in C/C++ and Javascript to monitor a Linux Server using Simple Networking Managment Protocol.
 Project is an initial step towards learning and understanding SNMP.
 I have verified all the code on elementaryOS (Ubuntu distribution), However installation/commands may vary on other operating system.
 Please check before using it.
 ## Work  Breakdown
-Using Divide and Conquer approach,  I have divided the problem in the following sub tasks:
+Using Divide and Conquer approach,  I dissected the problem in the following sub tasks:
 1. Reading about basics of SNMP Protocol (Agent, Monitor, OID's, MIB's) (2-3 hours)
 2. Setup of SNMP client and understanding of basic cli commands to better understand the concept.
 (2-3 hours)
 3. Learned about writing MIB files, POSTGRESQL (libpq-fe) C library , documentation on extending SNMP agent.
 (4-5 hours)